scottmollon/SWAPI_nodeWrapper/Readme.md

 * getResourceById - Gets a single resource of a given type by ID.
 Ex. gets a specific person by ID.
 * getAllResourcesByType - Gets a paged list of all resources of a given type.
 Ex.
 All planets.
 * getResourcesBySearch - Gets a paged list of all resources of a given type that match a search string.
+* getResourceByUrl - Gets a single or paged resource from an entire SWAPI URL.

 ## Installation